 Referrals And Coupons

-Keep your existing customers from switching and attract new ones with referral programs benefits and first time use discounts.
+Keep your existing customers from switching and attract new ones with referral program benefits and first-time use discounts.
 No one likes to pay more, and incentives like giving special discounts occasionally equals a happy customer base.

 Account management and profile details let users edit important details from the account settings section.
 Customers will be able to add or remove vehicle details, payment options, subscriptions, and view order history.

 The driver app is the software through which your business runs smoothly.
 It connects your users to fuel delivery service providers.
 A good app experience equals happy workers and better service.
 Before you hire a gas delivery app development company, make sure that they can integrate these features.
 What features must you consider for the driver software?